simonallfrey/docker-apache/README.md

 # Example of running docker web app through Apache.

+As our example web app we use nginx (doen't need a database like phoenix or wordpress)

 ``` sh
 sudo docker build -t hello-nginx .
 sudo docker run --name hello-nginx-container -d -p 8181:80 hello-nginx